d0tTino/GeneCoder/docs/plugins.md

 simulator.
 Install any of these packages with `pip install` to experiment with custom extensions locally.

+## Developing a Plugin Step by Step

+1. Copy `src/plugins/reverse_codec.py` as a starting point.
+2. Implement `encode` and `decode` functions for your algorithm.
+3. In the module's `register()` function call `register_codec` with a unique name.
+4. Add an entry under `genecoder.plugins` in your `pyproject.toml` pointing to the module.
+5. Install the package and run `python -m genecoder.plugins` or invoke the CLI to load it.

 ## Installing Third-Party Plugins

 Plugins are discovered via Python entry points, so any installed package that